Kristian Stølevik Olsen

 My research interests belong to the field of mathematical and theoretical physics.
 In particular, I study non-equilibrium statistical physics of complex states of flowing matter.
 For example, in anomalous diffusion processes in complex geometries, the scaling exponents of dynamical variables depend on certain relevant geometric and topological quantities.
-We have studied such exponents for frictional finger trees, which are space-filling trees emerging from flow instabilities in particle-fluid systems that seem to lie in the same geometric universality class as minimal spanning trees.
+We have studied such exponents for frictional finger trees, which are space-filling trees emerging from flow instabilities in particle-fluid systems that are believed to lie in the same geometric universality class of 2D minimum spanning trees.

 Further interests include renormalization group methods, extreme value statistics, the connection between quantum field theory and statistical physics and topological quantum phases.